flux-iac/tofu-controller/docs/use-tf-controller/force-unlock-terraform-states.md

-# Use TF-controller to force unlock Terraform states
+# Use TF-Controller to force unlock Terraform states

 In some situations, you may need to perform the Terraform [force-unlock](https://www.terraform.io/language/state/locking#force-unlock) operation on the tfstate inside the cluster.

 There are three possible values of `.spec.tfstate.forceUnlock`, which are `yes`, `no`, and `auto`.
 The default value is `no`, which means that you disable this behaviour.

-The `auto` force-unlock mode will automatically use the lock identifier produced by the associated state file instead of specified lock identifier.
+The `auto` force-unlock mode will automatically use the lock identifier produced by the associated state file instead of the specified lock identifier.

 The recommended way is to do manual force unlock.
 To manually `force-unlock`, you need to: